awhfahim/Patient-Information-Portal/README.md

 ### Step 2: Create and Configure the .env File

-Create a .env file with the following content:
+Create a .env file at the root of PatientPortal.Api Project with the following content:

 To configure the Serilog Email Sink, set the following environment variables: